highsource/hotelroute/README.md

 * Download and install the Google Chrome extension from [Releases](https://github.com/highsource/hotelroute/releases)
 * Go to [hrs.de](http://www.hrs.de/) and search for hotels for a travel destination in Germany:
 ![Searching for the hotel near Berlin U-Bahn Jannowitzbrücke](media/hrsde02.png)
-* See the connection information in results:
+* See the connection information in the search results:
 ![9 minutes walk + 15 min travel from Rheinsberg am See; 11 minutes + 28 minutes from Michels Apart](media/hrsde03.png)
 * Choose the hotel which suits you best